 Cost Structure of Check Cashing Companies

 Check cashing companies have a very simplified cost structure.
-First, most small check cashing companies may be owner-operated with no employees needed.
-While it only takes one individual to operate a cash checking store, the long operating hours force most owners to hire at least one employee who they trust to manage the store.
+First, most small check cashing companies are owner-operated with no employees needed.
+While it generally takes one individual to operate a cash checking store, the long operating hours force most owners to hire at least one employee who they trust to manage the store.
 Most check cashing stores are less than 1,000 sq ft, and thus have minimal rent and overhead costs.
 Advertising is also minimal, since most small check cashing stores only cash checks for known customers or customers referred by known customers.
 Other significant costs for small check cashing companies are banking fees (payable to the bank where the checks are deposited) and the fees necessary to have cash delivered to the store.

 Working Capital Needs of Check Cashing Companies